plamzi/AreaList-GTM/README.md

 <b>clicks_event_name</b> - Default is 'AreaList Clicks'.
 Change it to see a different event name in data layer pushes.

 <b>polling_frequency</b> - Default is 3 sec.
 Setting this value to less is not recommended for reasons of performance and accuracy (a small delay on impression collection ensures the user has had time to see the element).

+<b>extend_clickable</b> - Extend the definition of clickable objects with this selector string.
+Use this if clicks on certain special divs, e. g., are not being captured.